 CH3CN lewis’s structure is very interesting to draw as this structure contains one triple bond, four single bonds, and two central atoms.
 There is one lone pair on the nitrogen atom and a total of 7 bonded pairs present in the CH3CN lewis structure.

-Let’s start the construction of its lewis diagram step by step-
+Let’s start the construction of its lewis structure step by step-

 Follow some steps for drawing the lewis structure of CH3CN